olegs/Denoising_CNN/README.md

 ### run test data

-data to run tests in main can be downloaded from https://drive.google.com/drive/folders/1NAVdy3tu_liG9cqEkYCcT1kgfXoqeo32?usp=sharing and required to be in DATA_PATH direction
+data to run tests in main can be downloaded from https://drive.google.com/drive/folders/1NAVdy3tu_liG9cqEkYCcT1kgfXoqeo32?usp=sharing and required to be in 'CODA_PATH/data' direction

 References
 -----------------------------------